raptor0/Cuda-ETH-vanity-address/README.md

 # Vanity Eth Address
 Vanity Eth Address is a tool to generate Ethereum addresses that match certain criteria, accelerated with NVIDIA CUDA-enabled GPUs.

+Thi sis a fork that includes [Leading-digits] to also look for other digits [0x1111111..etc]
 ## Usage
 ```
 ./vanity-eth-addresss [PARAMETERS]
     Scoring methods
       (-lz) --leading-zeros               Count zero bytes at the start of the address
        (-z) --zeros                       Count zero bytes anywhere in the address
+            --leading-digits              Counts any digit from 0-9 [e.g 0x111111111]
     Modes (normal addresses by default)
        (-c) --contract                    Search for addresses and score the contract address generated using nonce=0
       (-c2) --contract2                   Search for contract addresses using the CREATE2 opcode